GeneralDido/millionaire_game_backend/README.md

 # Millionaire Quiz API

-A lightweight FastAPI backend for a quiz-style game inspired by "Who Wants to Be a Millionaire".
-It generates multiple-choice questions (and a bonus question) using the OpenAI API, stores games and scores in PostgreSQL, and exposes leaderboard data.
+A lightweight FastAPI backend for a quiz-style game inspired by “Who Wants to Be a Millionaire”.
+It generates multiple‐choice questions (and a bonus question) using the OpenAI API, stores games and scores in PostgreSQL, and exposes leaderboard data.

 ---